NTX123-456/IDAssignment3/README.md

 # IDAssignment3
 <h1>Webpage done by Ng Tung Xuan(S10205325)</h1>
+<p>Do take note that this assignment is considered an individual and not a pair assignment, as my partner has not put in any form of contribution at all.</p>

 <h2>Motive of this website:</h2>
 <p>To allow Students who are keen on increasing their knowledge on Mathematics, and allow them to have a chance to tackle some difficult questions.
 In the process students can also gain scores and use their scores to exchange for some rewards.
 The gamification concept implemented in this assignment is that students who score for well for the quiz can stand a chance to win attractive prizes using their highscores.</p>